dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **Enabled**
    * Self-explanatory, either enables or disables the kext
 * **ExecutablePath**
-   * Path to the actual executable hidden within the kext, you can see what path you kext has by right-clicking and selecting `Show Package Contents`.
+   * Path to the actual executable is hidden within the kext, you can see what path your kext has by right-clicking and selecting `Show Package Contents`.
 Generally, they'll be `Contents/MacOS/Kext` but some have kexts hidden within under `Plugin` folder.
 Do note that plist only kexts do not need this filled in.
    * ex: `Contents/MacOS/Lilu`
 * **PlistPath**
    * Path to the `info.plist` hidden within the kext